KoniDevTeam/SiteMonster/README.md

 ```
 * Write pydocs if it's needed
 * Write unit tests for your code (python unittest) and put it in "tests" folder
-* Before starting pull request, run all unit tests to make sure that you did not break anything.
+* Before starting pull request, run all unit tests to make sure that you did not break anything
-* Add your name to list of contributors in end of this file.
+* Add your name to list of contributors in end of this file
 ## License
 ![GNU GPL v3 logo](https://www.gnu.org/graphics/gplv3-127x51.png)